 Welcome to pie plus, our magazine with extra learning worksheets - updated weekly.

-Have a look at the sidebar for some New Year podcasts as well.
-Please do write to us if you have any suggestions for the site, or if there are any topics you would like to listen to, we love hearing from our listeners!
+As always do write to us if you have any suggestions for the site, or if there are any topics you would like to listen to, we love hearing from our listeners!

 We hope everyone has a successful 2017 teaching or learning English,